GoogleCloudPlatform/community/tutorials/customize-anthos-multicloud-logs-with-fluentbit/index.md

 This tutorial applies to Linux nodes only.

-Enter all commands for this tutorial in Cloud Shell.

 ## Objectives

-* Deploy your own Fluent Bit DaemonSet on an Anthos cluster on AWS or Azure that is configured to log data to [Cloud Logging](https://cloud.google.com/logging).
+* Deploy a Fluent Bit DaemonSet on an Anthos Multi-Cloud cluster.
-* Use the Fluent Bit Daemonset to remove sensitive data from the Cloud Logging logs.
+* Use the Fluent Bit Daemonset to remove sensitive data from Cloud Logging logs.

 ## Costs